dottorblaster/dottorblaster.github.io/README.md

 - [lunr.js](http://lunrjs.com/)

 ## Run, debug, study my shit
 Just download this repository, and serve the content using the Jekyll built-in webserver.

-(Updates are coming: now I manage all my blogging infrastructure using Grunt.
-Stay tuned if you are interested in this!)
+You can use Thor's `serve` task.

 ```bash
 $ git clone git@github.com:dottorblaster/dottorblaster.github.io.git